bbhunter/brutas/README.md

 * `brutas-http-paths.txt` - no path traversal or pseudo exploits to keep low profile, no subs (use recursion instead) - paths only
 * `brutas-usernames.txt` - most common usernames
 * `brutas-usernames-small.txt` - a short list of usernames
-* `brutas-usernames-tomcat.txt` - ...guess ;)
+* `brutas-usernames-tomcat.txt` - as the name suggests

 ## Subdomains

-* `brutas-subdomains-3k.txt` - a fairly reasonable list for host discovery composed of common conventions, self-hosted software etc.
+* `brutas-subdomains-1-small.txt` - a fairly reasonable list for host discovery composed of common conventions, self-hosted software etc.
-* `brutas-subdomains-250k.txt` - extended list with some extra pre-/postfixes like `host-srv`, `f.host` or `host10`
+* `brutas-subdomains-2-large.txt` - extended list with some extra pre-/postfixes like `host-srv`, `f.host` or `host10`

 ## Keywords